conan-io/conan-io.github.io/_posts/2019-08-27-Deterministic-builds-with-C-C++.markdown

 9f9a9af4bb3e220e7a22fb58d708e1e5  libHelloLibB.a
 {% endhighlight %}

-Now all the checksums are the same.
+All the checksums are now the same.
 And analyzing the `.a` files headers:

 {% highlight console %}
 > otool -a libHelloLibA.a